LinWeintraub/IoT-Platform/README.md

 * **Dir Monitor:** The Dir Monitor module utilizes the Observer design pattern to actively monitor a designated folder.
 This folder allows companies to add JAR files containing additional commands as needed.
 When a new JAR file is added to the monitored folder, it is automatically detected and loaded into the Singleton Command Factory, enabling the execution of newly added commands without any manual configuration.

-## Getting Started
-To get started with the IoT Platform, follow these steps:

-1. Clone the repository: git clone https://github.com/LinWeintraub/iot-platform.git
-2. Set up the required dependencies, including the web server, MySQL database and MongoDB database.
-3. Configure the platform settings, such as the database connection details, in the appropriate configuration files.
-4. Build and run the project.

 ![Alt Text](https://github.com/LinWeintraub/IoT-Platform/blob/main/IoTPlatform.jpeg)